 Sales and Marketing

-The growth for 2013 was driven by a 7% rise in UAS sales driven by higher product deliveries of Puma AE systems.
-This bump in sales was offset by a 7% decrease in EES sales due to decreased product deliveries of electric vehicle test systems.
-AV's operating cash flow decreased largely in 2012, but it steadily increased in 2013 and 2014.
+The revenue growth for 2015 was driven by a 6% rise in UAS sales driven by higher product deliveries of Puma AE systems.
+This bump in sales was offset by a 10% decrease in EES sales due to decreased product deliveries of industrial fast charge systems and electric vehicle test systems.

 Given the US DoD's shift in defense spending priorities -- moving away from combat warfare equipment toward unmanned aerial vehicles (UAVs), advanced sensors, and other high-tech systems -- AV's systems are answering the call for products that will allow the US military more speed, flexibility, precision, and responsiveness.
 Even with this edge, the company wants to reduce its exposure to US government budgetary constraints, and it is angling to add militaries from allied nations and non-military industries in the US to its roster of customers.
 To that end, the company is introducing applications to support law enforcement, infrastructure monitoring, and border surveillance.
 Helpful for that effort is the FAA Modernization and Reform Act of 2012, which encourages the adoption of small UAS for public and commercial use.